What is a credit card?

 Visa vs Mastercard

-There is no difference between the two.
+There are many similarities between the two, and the end consumer might not notice a difference at all.
 In simple terms they are digital payment platforms that provide the system that allows a transaction to take occur.
 Both are accepted worldwide.
 Interestingly, banks issue credit cards, not Visa or Mastercard.
 They have nothing to do with how much interest is charged or what types of points program or fees you will need to pay.

 Credit cards offer great security with their zero liability policies.
 Therefore, you will not be held accountable if a fraudulent charge is made on your account.

 Even though you are able to withdraw cash from your credit card, you need to be aware of the charges that go along with it.
 You will be charged a cash advance fee and will not have an interest free period to repay the cash withdrawal: the interest will be higher on your repayments for the cash advance.
 This is because it is technically not your money and is a loan.